Martz91/remote-mcp-webapp-python-auth-oauth/README.md

    - Set transport type to `HTTP`
    - Set URL to: `http://localhost:8000/`
    - **Add Authorization header**: `Bearer <your-jwt-token>`

+   > 💡 **Getting your JWT token**: Visit http://localhost:8000/test-auth to complete the OAuth 2.1 flow and obtain your JWT token.

 4. **Test the connection**: List Tools, click on a tool, and Run Tool